rryanburton/cc-automated-drf-template/README.md

 $ python manage.py runserver
 ```

-#### Note on virtual environments:
-If you have already set up/activated a virtual environment, make sure to use the ```--disable_venv``` flag.
-Otherwise, a virtualenv will be created for you.

 ## Multiple app support
 Some Django projects have multiple apps in addition to the base application.